Skip navigation

 • reaching agreement with all parties about the level and type of insurance cover

-• reaching agreement with all parties about repairs, including repairs to shared structural parts of the building, such as foundations, party walls and roofs and how and when those repairs will be carried out
+• reaching agreement with all parties about repairs, and how and when those repairs will be carried out

-• where a building is a mix of commercial and residential, insurance cover can be more complicated - Toka Tū Ake EQC may cover the whole building or only the residential part.
-See page 13 of the EQCover Insurers’ Guide.
+• where a building is a mix of commercial and residential, insurance cover can be more complicated.

 Owners generally need to insure their own contents, regardless of whether the building insurance is combined or separate.

-You’ll find lots of helpful information for both owners and renters of unit titles on MBIE’s Unit Titles website(link is external)
+You’ll find lots of helpful information for both owners and renters of unit titles on MBIE’s Unit Titles website(external link).

 Our Slopes and retaining walls page includes information about land structures that may be shared.